Akshay-Mittha-1324/CLA_MP3_Tag_Reader_Editor/README.md

 # MP3 Tag Reader and Editor

-A Command-Line Interface (CLI) application written in C for reading and editing MP3 ID3v2 tags.
+A Command-Line Argument (CLA) application written in C for reading and editing MP3 ID3v2 tags.

 ## 📝 Overview
 This tool allows you to easily extract and display embedded metadata (like song title, artist, album, etc.) from `.mp3` files, as well as modify specific tags directly from the terminal without corrupting the underlying audio data.